 Mixing the Colors-Cats by Alfred-Arthur Brunel of Western France (1852-1941).
 Brunel is the famous cat painter.
 The subject of this large American chromolithograph is of domestic cats playing in a painters palette.
 Four kittens portrayed are full of excitement and curiosity.
 It is considered one of the finest examples of color lithography on the subject.
 Initially trained by his father in the Paris school style, Alfred-Arthur Brunel devoted himself to cat painting for decades.
 He captured their expressions & personalities perfectly.

-Mixing the Colors published 1897 in New York, by the Amlico Publishing Company.
+Did Mixing the Colors publish 1896-97 in New York, by the Amlico Publishing Company?

-Mixing the Colors is after the oil paintings of Alfred-Arthur Brunel.
-Published 1897 in New York, by the Amlico Publishing Company.
+Yes, this antique lithograph Mixing the Colors is after the oil paintings of Alfred-Arthur Brunel.
+It published 1896-97 in New York, by the Amlico Publishing Company.
 Intended to be sold as decorative artwork for stores and homes alike.
 Intense inks were applied, each in it’s own process and sequence.
 One color after another.
 A limestone plate was specially lithographed for each and every color seen.
 Artwork of felines was growing in popularity.
 Mixing the Colors & Anxious Moments certainly would be popular in America so Brunel hired Amlico to publish the affordable & large pieces.
 Fortunately, some did not sell and I was able to purchase the uncirculated stock of Mixing the Colors & Anxious Moments years ago from Ken Smith, old friend and American antique prints dealer in New Jersey (passed away).
 Both are two of the finest examples of cat artwork ever published.